clamsproject/bake-swt-visaid/README.md

 docker run --rm -v /path/to/data:/data -v /path/to/output:/output -v /path/to/config:/config bake-swt-visaid:latest [options] <input_files_or_directories>
 ```

-- `-v xxx:yyy` parts are for "mounting" parts of file system to the container to share files between the host computer (`xxx` directory) and the container ("shown" as `yyy` inside the virtual machine).
+- `-v xxx:yyy` parts are for "mounting" partial file system to the container to share files between the host computer (`xxx` directory) and the container ("shown" as `yyy` inside the virtual machine).
 Two mounts are required:
     - `/data`: Directory containing input video files
     - `/output`: Directory to store output files
     - Then (optionally) mount the third directory containing the custom configuration file(s) to `/config`.
 See below for more information on configuration.